• Home

 9.2.1.6.
 Penalty Kicks – FIFA penalty kick procedure will be used to determine a winner

 9.2.1.6.1.
-In the case that none of the criteria can determine superior teams in a 3-team tiebreaker, a random draw will be conducted by the tournament committee to determine seeding/advancements.
+In the case that none of the criteria can determine superior teams in a 3-team tiebreaker, a

 In the event that a wildcard team must be selected for the playoff rounds, the above procedure will be used across the